Shwetarawat061/Shwetarawat061/README.md

 ## 🌐 About Me

-I'm a passionate **Full-Stack Developer** with expertise in building scalable, responsive web applications using modern technologies.
-I'm driven by a commitment to **clean, maintainable code** and continuously learning emerging technologies.
+I'm a passionate **Artificial Intelligence and Machine Learning student** passionate about solving real-world problems through innovative tech solutions.
+Eager to contribute to impactful hackathons and collaborative projects that combine creativity, coding, and practical impact.

 ### What I Do:
 - 🚀 Build performant **web applications** with React & TypeScript